privacore/helppages-findx/en/features/advanced-search.md

 ##Quick searches:
-You can do quick private searches on findx by using exits:
+You can do quick private searches on findx and then use a [search exit](/en/search-exits) if you want to repeat the search on a specific website:

 | !exit | Destination |
 | ------------- | ------------- |